gilnam74/vex-sneppet/VEX-Quick-start.md

 [![](https://upload.wikimedia.org/wikipedia/commons/4/4e/Circle_radians.gif)](https://upload.wikimedia.org/wikipedia/commons/4/4e/Circle_radians.gif)

-Let`s apply theory in practice an build our magic circle finally!
+Let`s put theory into practice an build our magic circle finally!
 We will use the same concept as we did with the line:

 - define the number of points
 - in the loop (for each of point number):
   * create a point
   * set point X and Y coordinates with angle

+The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (cycle step) definition.
+With the line example, we use cycle step of the loop directly:
+- first loop iteration — cycle step = 0;
+- secont loop iteration — cycle step = 1;
+- third loop iteratuion — cycle step = 2;
+- etc

 #### Sine